Native American peoples of Oregon: Western Oregon Indian Termination Act

-Public Law 588, also known as the Western Oregon Indian Termination Act, was passed by the U.S. Congress in the same year as the Klamath Termination Act.
+Public Law 588, also known as the Western Oregon Indian Termination Act, was passed by the US Congress in the same year as the Klamath Termination Act.
 The act ended the official recognition by the federal government of sixty tribal bands west of the Cascade mountain range, negating the existing trust relationship via previous treaty agreements, and ending services provided to tribal nations by the federal government.
-After receiving various options for what to do with their common lands, both tribes chose to sell of some or all of their tribal land holdings.
+After receiving various options for what to do with their common lands, both tribes chose to sell off some or all of their tribal land holdings.
 Following this decision, the Confederated Tribes of Siletz Indians and the Confederated Tribes of the Grand Ronde Community were required to register member rolls with the federal government, which were used to disburse funds from the sales equally among tribal members.
 Members of the Siletz confederation received $542.50 per person, while members of the Grand Ronde confederation received $35 each.